zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Contact the system administrator and ask to enable encoded characters in the service
+  Contact the system administrator and request enablement of encoded characters in the service.

 ### ZWEAG702E

-  Gateway does not to allow encoded slashes in request: '%s'.
+  Gateway does not allow encoded slashes in request: '%s'.

   **Reason:**